linuxmint/cinnamon-spices-themes/README.md

 Arguably, gnome-shell, Xfce and Unity themes aren't relevant to Cinnamon users either, at least not within the Cinnamon desktop environment.

+Embedded .zip files, .tar files or any other archive files can't be accepted.
+Straightforward graphics files, css or other files that can be inspected visually, please.
+No binaries other than graphic image files.
+Scripts that link externally can't be accepted for security reasons.

 # Rights and responsibility of the author

 The author is in charge of the development of the spice.